ReemMDA99/Employee-Record-by-Reem/README.md

 ## Screenshots

+## Walkthrough video

+- A walkthrough video demonstrating the following functionality of my application:

+- This video demonstrates the functionality of the employee tracker submitted and a link to the video  included in my README file.

+- This video shows all of the technical acceptance criteria being met.

+- This video demonstrates how a user would invoke the application from the command line.

+- This video demonstrates a functional menu with the options outlined in the acceptance criteria.

 ## Submission urls
-- A walkthrough video demonstrating the functionality of the application:

 - The URL of the GitHub repository: https://github.com/ReemMDA99/Employee-Record-by-Reem